Medical Gases and their associated equipment are widely used for treating patients in hospitals, at home, and by the emergency services.

 Any organisation that wishes to manufacture medical gases must have a Manufacturers Authorisation issued by the MHRA to manufacture medical gases.
 They are required to comply with the basic principles and practices of Good Manufacturing Practice (GMP) and Good Distribution Practice (GDP) as laid down in the European Guidelines.

-Any organisation that wishes to provide and distribute medical gases must have a Wholesale Dealer's licence issued by the MHRA and is required to comply with the basic principles and practices of Good Distribution Practice.
+Any organisation that wishes to provide and distribute medical gases must have a Wholesale Dealer's Authorisation issued by the MHRA and is required to comply with the basic principles and practices of Good Distribution Practice.

 Any organisation that wishes to manufacture medical devices must conform to the requirements laid down in the relevant Medical Device Regulations and must be registered with the MHRA or another European competent authority.